Victorian Plantations Corporation: Victorian Plantations Corporation - 1993

-The inventory and yield regulation system (FRIYR), was inherited from the Department of Conservation Forests and Lands and was changed to standard plantation industry systems and fire protection was aligned with the Country Fire Authority (CFA) as Industry Brigades.
-The land boundaries were legally established and the survey project, which was carried out over 3 years, was the biggest since Federation and was mostly done remotely (for the first time) to produce Certified Plans.
+The inventory and yield regulation system (FRIYR), inherited from the Department of Conservation Forests and Lands, was replaced with standard plantation industry systems.
+Fire protection was aligned with the Country Fire Authority (CFA) as Industry Brigades.
+Land boundaries were legally defined through a three-year remote survey—the largest since Federation—resulting in Certified Plans.

-Field operations were streamlined with many elements carried out on contract and mill door delivery of produce gradually increased over time, to 35% of total sales volume, adding to wood supply efficiencies.
+Field operations were streamlined, with many tasks outsourced, and mill door delivery gradually increased to 35% of total sales, improving wood supply efficiency.

-In March 1998, the Government decided to proceed with privatising VPC and this process was completed in late 1998 when it was sold to the Hancock Timber Resource Group for $550 million to form Hancock Victorian Plantations (HVP).
+In March 1998, the Government decided to privatise VPC, completing the sale later that year to Hancock Timber Resource Group for $550 million, forming Hancock Victorian Plantations (HVP).
+A fertiliser response model, developed using data from softwood plantations formerly managed by VPC, has since been used to improve predictions of productivity and economic returns in plantation forestry.

 Hancock Victorian Plantations - 1998

 The process that was begun in 1990 culminated in the sale of all the forest assets and harvesting rights, but not freehold title to the crown land estate, of the Victorian Plantations Corporation to Hancock Timber Resource Group in 1998.

+The assets of the VPC including trees, nurseries, staff, supply contracts, etc, along with some areas of freehold land that had been purchased by VPC post 1993.
+There were also some areas leased for "once only harvest" and subsequent divestment/return to the Crown e.g..
+Delatite Arm, Mt Alexander and parts of old Narbethong plantation.

+The VPC still exists in a legal sense and is "owned" by the in the Dept of Treasury and Finance as the holder of the vested land and the licences.